IKNL/PZP-FHIR-R4/input/pagecontent/StructureDefinition-ACP-ContactPerson-intro.md

 ### Changes compared to nl-core

 This profile adds ACP-specific mappings to the ART-DECOR dataset and obligation extensions for Provider and Consulter actors.
 Profile references are constrained to ACP profiles where available.

-The following change affects implementation beoyond the base profile:
+The following change affects implementation beoyond the base nl-core profile:

-* `.code` must use a fixed value to indicate that an ACP procedure has taken place.
+* `.relationship:role` is mandatory.